Substance Abuse Prevention

 Collaborative members network with community and political leaders to monitor policy, law enforcement, and legislative efforts around these issues.

 Maternal Substance Abuse Child Development (MSACD)

-Through a statewide contract with Emory University, the MSACD Prevention Program is committed to raising the awareness of the devastating effects of alcohol and other substances when used during pregnancy by providing a range of prevention services to agencies, communities, and families across the state of Georgia.
+Through a statewide contract with Emory University, the MSACD Prevention Program is committed to raising awareness of the devastating effects of alcohol and other substances when used during pregnancy by providing a range of prevention services to agencies, communities, and families across the state of Georgia.

 National Prevention Week (NPW)

 National Prevention Week (NPW) is a public education platform that promotes prevention year-round by providing ideas, capacity building, tools, and resources to help individuals and communities make substance use prevention happen every day.
 NPW culminates in May recognizing the important work that has been done in communities throughout the year to inspire action and prevent substance use and mental disorders.

 DBHDD funds three very innovative and unique prevention clubhouses that provide prevention services to high-risk youth ages 12-17 through evidence-based curriculums, peer mentorship, and interactive programs for building coping, decision-making, and life skills.
 These clubhouses provide a safe, comfortable, and exciting place for the youth they serve:

 DR3AM'RS Clubhouse Program (Norcross, GA)

 100 Black Men of West Georgia (LaGrange, GA)

 The goal of the Synar Amendment (passed in 1992 and sponsored by Congressman Mike Synar of Oklahoma) is to reduce the number of successful illegal tobacco purchases by minors to no more than 20 percent of attempted buys.
 DBHDD partners with the Georgia Department of Revenue Alcohol & Tobacco Division, and the University of Georgia Carl Vinson Institute on Government to enforce state laws against the sale of tobacco products to minors.